itinderjot/ATMS-597-SP-2020/ATMS-597-SP-2020-Project-1/README.md

 # ATMS-597-SP-2020-Project-1

+# Group F - Arka Mitra, Itinderjot Singh and Puja Roy

 Project 1 for ATMS 597 SP 2020.

-The .py file contains a class whose objects are characterizted by numerical values and a unit.
-The object has method associated with it which lets the user change its units.
+The Project1_Group_F.py file contains a class 'temp_array()' whose objects are characterizted by numerical values and a unit.
+The object has method 'tempconvert' associated with it which lets the user change the numerical values from one unit to another of their choice.